rbxbx/soundcloud-remix/README.markdown

 * Change the _color_ of headlines in the `h1, h2` selector
 * Change the _background_ gradient of the upload progress bar in the `uploadifyProgressBar` selector

+### Adjust player CSS

+We've changed all players on the remix app from Flash to Javascript so they load faster and work on the iPhone/iPad.
+You can adjust their aesthetics by editing `public/stylesheets/player.css`.

+* Change the _background-color_ in the `sc-controls` selector to adjust the color of the play/pause button
+* Change the _background_ gradient in the `sc-played` selector to adjust the play bar color

 # Deployment

 ### Deploying on Heroku